joemoose/dungeoneers.d20/docs/combat.md

 ### Aimed Shots

-Taking an action to aim a ranged weapon allows you to ignore the target’s armor with a ranged attack the next round.
-If you’re attacked in the same round as aiming, your aim is disrupted—your attack in the next round does not ignore the target’s armor.
+Taking an action to aim a ranged weapon while not moving provides **enhanced** damage on your next ranged attack.
+If you’re attacked in the same round as aiming, your aim is disrupted—your attack in the next round is not enhanced.

 !!!
 Tip

 	Ask an ally to defend you while you aim.

+### Berserkers

+While in a battle frenzy, damage from melee attacks is **enhanced**, but your HP is reduced to **zero** while berserk.
+After defeating an opponent, you'll always move towards and attack the next closest opponent.
+A WIL save is required to become berserk and also to stop the frenzy.

 ## Subdual